IntuitionAmiga/MC64000/README.md

         - No extended arithmetic (addx, etc).
     - No Binary Coded Decimal.
     - No memory indirect addressing modes.
+    - No support for packed decimal floating point.
 * We aren't interested in your safety.
 If you use this, the chances are you aren't either:
     - No memory access checks, access any address.
     - No branch target validation, jump to any address.
     - No checks for invalid operations, e.g. zero divide.
     - No checks for infinite loop conditions.
     - You're probably running the interpreter on an OS that will handle these anyway.

+### Intentional Differences

+The 64-bit consumer device space is dominated by x64 and ARM.
+Both of these architectures use litte endian memory models.
+As the focus is primarily on 680x0 style programming and _not_ on 680x0 emulation, the Virtual Machine is designed with little endian memory models in mind.

+* Reduces complexity and improves performance on target hardware by eliminating unnecessary byte swapping.
+* Improved consistency.
+680x0 processors treat registers as if they are little endian when dealing with operand sizes less than the full register, but has the opposite behaviour on memory.

+### Wishlist

+There are some features we haven't fully decided on yet but have in mind:

+* Streaming instructions:
+    - Should use host native vector intrinsics.
+    - Should be worth the cost under interpretive emulation.
+This is tricky to get right and will likely depend on processing larger amounts of data in one virtual instruction than a typical SIMD vector register.
+* JIT compiled execution model.